All Episodes

 Like, yeah.

-Yeah, but when you look at people from yeah, like exactly right.
+Yeah, but when you look at people from, yeah, like exactly right.

-Like when you look at people from like the civilized West African states, Nigeria, which is like what 400 million people, which is a billion people, like I would expect those two, those two groups to be roughly within like the three or four point margin of error, comparable if everything else was done before.
+Like I would expect those two, those two groups to be roughly within like the three or four point margin of error comparable if everything else was.

 Than people who grow up here of the same race.

-We've seen that economically.
+We've seen that okay.

 Now, one thing that's important to realize, and I'm sure you do, is how huge that is as a scientific finding.

-So if you have the social justice claim that all gaps between groups are due to racism, and you have the alt-right claim that most that won't be exaggerated, but most gaps between large groups are due to genetics, and you take a large non-selected, because our immigration policy is not ideal in the USA, black group, and you drop them here, and they do exactly as well as white people.
+So if you have the social justice claim that all gaps between groups are due to racism, and you have the alt-right claim that most, that won't exaggerate, but most gaps between large groups are due to genetics.

 That disproves both of those claims.